 Should I focus more on the house or the shoreline?

 Start with the shoreline.
-Finishes can change.
 Structural lake characteristics cannot.
 If the water experience disappoints you, no renovation will fix that.

 Do micro-markets affect resale value later?

 Yes.
 The same physical factors that shape your experience shape future buyer demand.
-Lakes with stronger usability and clearer identity often hold value more consistently over time.
+Lakes with stronger usability, popularity, and clearer identity often hold value more consistently over time.

 Find the Lake That Fits Your Life